Ufff Yeh Siyapaa

-Ufff Yeh Siyapaa a 2025 Indian comedy thriller film written and directed by G.Ashok and produced by Luv Ranjan and Ankur Garg's Luv Films.
+Ufff Yeh Siyapaa a 2025 Indian comedy thriller film written and directed by G. Ashok and produced by Luv Ranjan and Ankur Garg's Luv Films.
 The film's score was composed by A.R.
 Rahman.
 It stars Sohum Shah, Nushrratt Bharuccha, Nora Fatehi, Omkar Kapoor and Sharib Hashmi.
+The film has no spoken dialogue.
 The film was released theatrically on 5 September 2025.

 Plot

-In this uniquely wordless comedy of errors, Kesari Lal Singh (Sohum Shah), a sheepish common man, finds himself entangled in a spiralling mess when his wife, Pushpa (Nushratt Bharuccha), leaves him - convinced he's been flirting with their neighbour, Kamini (Nora Fatehi).
-He hasn't.
+In this uniquely wordless comedy of errors, Kesari Lal Singh (Sohum Shah), a sheepish common man, finds himself entangled in a spiralling mess when his wife, Pushpa (Nushratt Bharuccha), leaves him, convinced that he has been flirting with their neighbour, Kamini (Nora Fatehi).
+He has not.
 But before he can clear his name, a wrongly delivered drug parcel sets off a chain of escalating disasters, the worst of which is a dead body turning up in his home.
-As Kesari scrambles to fix the situation, another corpse appears - turning his house into a full-blown crime scene.
+As Kesari scrambles to fix the situation, another corpse appears, turning his house into a full-blown crime scene.
 To make matters worse, Police Inspector Hasmukh (Omkar Kapoor) arrives with a personal agenda, only adding to the madness.
-What follows is a wildly absurd, darkly comic chain of events —unfolding without a single spoken word.
+What follows is a wildly absurd, darkly comic chain of events unfolding without a single spoken word.